 This course introduces students to international business by exploring a broad spectrum of business activities.
-The course focuses on three environments which effective international managers must understand - the domestic, foreign and international.
-Topics covered include international trade and finance, theories of international development, sociocultural issues, and political and legal forces.
+The course focuses on the multiple environments which effective international managers must understand.
+The course surveys issues in marketing, human resources management, production and operations in the global environment.